Khushmeet-op/Jarvis/README.md

-# J.A.R.V.I.S.
-(Just A Rather Very Intelligent System)
+# J.A.R.V.I.S (Just A Rather Very Intelligent System)
-This is a userbot made for telegram.
-I made this userbot with help of all other userbots available in telegram.
+This is a telegram bot made for enhancing user specifications.
+I created this userbot with help of several other userbots available in telegram.

-For any query or want to know how it works join
+For any queries or want to get know how it works!
-# Thanks to @halto_tha and snapdragon
+Thanks to @halto_tha and snapdragon

+# WARNING!!!
 # FORK AT YOUR OWN RISK

-# Installing
+## Installation process

-### The Easy Way
+### The Easiest Way

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-### The Normal Way
+### The Git command

 Simply clone the repository and run the main file:
 ```sh